-Objective: Anaphylactic reactions are important health problems that can be encountered by anesthesiologists during anesthesia administration.
-The aim of the study was to determine the attitude of anesthesiologists on the management of anaphylactic reactions.
+Objectives: Anaphylactic reactions are important health problems encountered by anesthesiologists during anesthesia administration.
+The aim of the study was to determine the attitude of anesthesiologists regarding the management of anaphylactic reactions.

 Methods: Anesthesiologists across the country were administered a questionnaire consisting of 24 questions that evaluated their attitude regarding anesthesia management in anaphylactic reactions.

 Results: A total of 223 (70.4% female) anesthesiologists were included in our study.
-Participants level of knowledge on recognizing the signs of anaphylaxis was sufficient.
-89.7% of them knew that anaphylaxis could occur without skin symptoms.
-The rate of using adrenalin for anaphylaxis treatment was 74.8% and the ratio of the participants who knew the dose correctly was 65%.
-The administration route of adrenalin was stated as intravenous by 52.5% and intramuscular by 13.1% of the participants.
+Participants level of knowledge for recognizing the signs of anaphylaxis was sufficient.
+Furthermore, 89.7% of the participants knew that anaphylaxis could occur without skin symptoms.
+The rate of using adrenalin for anaphylaxis treatment was 74.8%, and the proportion of participants who knew the dose correctly was 65%.
+The adrenalin administration route was stated as intravenous by 52.5% and intramuscular by 13.1% of the participants.

-The rate of preoperatively questioning the patients history of a drug and food allergy was 91.5% and 81.2%, respectively.
+The rate of preoperative questioning of the patients history of a drug and food allergy was 91.5% and 81.2%, respectively.
 The answers revealed that 61% of the participants were worried when administering anesthesia to a patient with history of drug allergy.

-Conclusion: Although the knowledge of anesthetists regarding anaphylaxis is generally sufficient, its importance emphasized during specialization training and training should be continuous and current.
+Conclusion: Although the knowledge of anesthetists regarding anaphylaxis is generally sufficient, its importance emphasized during specialized training should be continuously updated.